 Given how key lighting is for a bedroom scheme, for sleep preparation alone, it's important that it becomes a design focus for any decor.

 The latest tech for smart lighting means we can control our lights at the touch of a button, like a remote dimmer that can act as a sleep aid to lower the levels of light saturation gradually.
 This awareness sees bedroom trends move away from harsh overhead lights, as this season is all about the senses.

-For 2022 think soft smart lighting as a primary source of light for bedrooms.
-Use adjustable, warm-toned lamps on beside tables to flood soft pools of light either side of the bed to guide a path.
-You can also use gentle under-lighting to give dressing tables, wardrobes and beds a sumptuous, hotel-like feel for an added touch of ambience.
+For 2022 think of soft smart lighting as a primary source of light for bedrooms.
+Use adjustable, warm-toned lamps on bedside tables to flood soft pools of light on either side of the bed to guide a path.
+You can also use gentle under-lighting to give dressing tables, wardrobes, and beds a sumptuous, hotel-like feel for an added touch of ambiance.